phg17/sPyEEG/README.md

 #### Version: 0.0.1

 Package for modelling EEG responses to speech.
+In other words, for mapping speech, through python (*sPyeech*) to EEG (*sPyEEG*)... and the other way around!

+Not *mind-reading* for espionage purposes ;).

 ### Setup